 Try facing an emotional issue head-on to see if it helps you move past it

 When facing an emotional issue, try focusing on it as much as possible.
-This can be hard because most of us want to avoid and forget the feeling.
+This can be hard because most want to avoid and forget the feeling.
 But by ignoring or avoiding the problem, you won’t be able to move past it.

 Focusing your attention on an emotional issue will help you look at it more clearly and solve problems that may have been blocking your healing process.
-It’s important not to worry about how this might make you feel—focus instead on working through the issue so that healing can occur!
+It’s important not to worry about how this might make you feel—focus on working through the issue so that healing can occur!

-Meditate for Healing – Get positive affirmation from others or even yourself
+Meditate for Healing – Get positive affirmation from others or even yourself.

 Another way of meditating for healing is to use positive affirmations.
 Positive affirmations are self-statements that you tell yourself, such as “I can do this” or “I’m a good person and deserve love.”
 The idea behind positive affirmations is that if we tell ourselves something often enough, we’ll eventually believe it to be true.
 In most cases, positive affirmations work by helping us feel better about ourselves and our situation in life.

 Positive affirmations can come from other people, too (like your friends or family).
-If someone close to you tells you something like: “I know everything will turn out okay,” or “You’re doing great!” then these words will stick with you because they come from someone who means well—someone who cares about your wellbeing.
+If someone close to you tells you something like: “I know everything will turn out okay,” or “You’re doing great!” these words will stick with you because they come from someone who means well—someone who cares about your well-being.

 Meditate to help you gain insight into your problems